0

-University of Haifa: diplomas for five hundred
+University of Haifa: a staffing reserve with diplomas

 In 2015-2016, a specialized program was launched at the University of Haifa.
 The institutional architect was Gabriel Malka.
 The teaching staff included Eli Vinokur, Ronen Avigdor, Guy Itzhakov, and Milwidsky himself, then not yet a lawmaker.